 Students will receive ongoing verbal and written feedback on their developing skills.
-For major writing assignments, students will be given two forms of feedback: a comment from the instructor and a rubric that will assess the development of their writing skills based on the course template.
+For major writing assignments, students will be given two forms of feedback: a comment from the instructor and a rubric that will n assess the development of their writing skills based on the course template.
 Students will also learn how to assess their own skills and progress using the template.
-Both students and parents will receive formal midterm and end-of-semester evaluations, including course templates, to help them keep track of their ongoing progress toward all course goals.
+Students and parents will receive formal midterm and end-of-semester evaluations, including course templates, to help keep track of progress toward all course goals.